Updated October 15, 2020

 - A bunch of Caribbean islands

-- Costa Rica (only Americans from certain states)
+- Costa Rica (for all Americans November 1)

 - French Polynesia